Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 An inflammation of body tissue (especially that below the skin).
 It may be accompanied by fever, redness, swelling and warmth at the site.

-Refers to the brain and spinal cord.
+The brain and spinal cord.
+Also called CNS.

 A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
 A thin, flexible tube is inserted into a vein, usually below the collarbone.
 It is guided (threaded) into a large vein above the right side of the heart called the superior vena cava.
 A needle is inserted into a port outside of the body to draw blood or give fluids.
 A central venous access catheter may stay in place for weeks or months and helps avoid the need for repeated needle sticks.
 There are several types of central venous access catheters.